Meet our judges for Write a Book in a Day 2024…

 Illustration Judge

 Judith Rossell is the multi-award-winning author-illustrator of the bestselling Stella Montgomery series (Withering-by-Sea, Wormwood Mire and Wakestone Hall).
 She has written sixteen books and illustrated more than eighty.
-Her most recent books are: Play with your Plate, a novelty board book for toddlers; Pink! a picture book written with Margaret Wild; and her new illustrated middle grade novel, The Midwatch, set to be released in October.
+Her most recent books are: Play with your Plate, a novelty board book for toddlers; Pink! a picture book written with Margaret Wild; and her newly released illustrated middle grade novel, The Midwatch.
 Her work has been published in the US and UK, and translated into more than twenty languages.
 Judith teaches at RMIT and the Australian Writers’ Centre, and lives in Melbourne.